mjs513/PRJC-PropShield-Practice-Sketches/MotionSense/README.md

 9.	setFileCal() - if this is called from the setup it will automatically load the calibration data from the calibration GUI.

 CALIBRATION GUI

+The Calibration GUI is found in the NXPmotionsense/CalibrationGUI directory and can be downloaded to any where on you machine.
+It is based on the FreeIMU Calibration GUI with fixes.
+How to use can be found at: https://github.com/mjs513/FreeIMU-Updates/wiki/04.-FreeIMU-Calibration and works in exactly the same way.
+When you save the calibration.h file (this is a must, save to EEPROM has not been implemented in the library yet) you need to save it to the psIMU library folder on your machine.

+The source files that work with Python 2.7 are in the top level directory.
+The standalone version (don't need python installed) is located in the dist folder of the directory.
+Double click on the cal_gui.exe file and it will load and run on any windows machine.
+I don't have a mac so i could not convert it.

+TODO:
+Add motion detection
+Add Tilt Compensation for the heading
+Add EEPROM support